-Steak and potatoes, tuna-noodle casserole, scrambled eggs with toast — these classic American meals are also classic examples of why the Standard American Diet is making us fatter and more prone to disease.
+Steak and potatoes, tuna-noodle casserole, scrambled eggs with toast — these classic American meals are also classic examples of why the Standard American Diet doesn’t help weight loss and is making us larger and more prone to disease.
 After eating one of those traditional American meals, you might experience bloating or feel gassy, dehydrated or tired.
 No wonder!
 They violate all the principles of food combining.

-Many diet companies, like Weight Watchers and Jenny Craig, tell you to eat less and exercise more, with little regard to what you actually combine together in your stomach.
+Many diet companies tell you in order to maximize weight loss, you need to eat less and exercise more, with little regard to what you actually combine together in your stomach.
 What they don’t know is that what happens in your stomach and digestive tract is important and can be the key to long-term health and weight loss!

 Many years ago, our ancestors worked hard at physical jobs and returned home each day to eat big meals of meat, breads, cheeses, and even sweets with no adverse effects.
 They had iron stomachs and digested everything.
 Our ancestors also had healthier inner ecosystems.
 A healthy inner ecosystem is made up of the friendly microflora (good bacteria) that reside in our intestines and keep us healthy and strong.
 A healthy inner ecosystem also means more beneficial microflora helping you digest the foods you eat.